 Stuff for the kids at Universal Studios Florida

-Young travelers to Universal Studios Florida get their very own area: Woody Woodpecker’s KidZone.
+Young travelers to Universal Studios Florida get their very own area, Woody Woodpecker’s KidZone.
 This is a surprisingly large section of the park that is strictly for the young and young at heart.
-Here you will find plenty of activities, character meet-and-greets, three shows, as well as two rides.
+Here, you will find plenty of activities, character meet-and-greets, a show, and two rides.
 It would not be difficult to spend at least a few hours just in KidZone.
-Once you’re done here, skip over to Springfield, USA for the Kang & Kodos spinner ride.
-Young Potter fans will also enjoy the shopping experiences and the treats (Butterbeer ice cream!) inside Diagon Alley.
+Once you’re done here, skip over to Springfield: Home of the Simpsons for the Kang & Kodos spinner ride.
+And young Harry Potter fans will also enjoy the shopping experiences and the treats (Butterbeer ice cream!) inside Diagon Alley.

 Check out our complete guide to visiting USF with kids to learn more.